 Note that if you disable another sound card, Windows will often then automatically assign your connected Line 6 USB device as the Windows "default device" for all sound playback.
-This means that many audio applications such as Windows Media Player and iTunes, or games will route their sound to your Line 6 device, which may or may not be what you want for playing CDs, DVDs or games.
-The audio capabilities of TonePort, PODxt and POD X3 are likely much higher quality than your on-board or add-on sound card, but Line 6 devices do not support some features such as MIDI playback, 5.1 surround output, or accelerated 3D audio for games.
+This means that many audio applications such as Windows Media Player, iTunes, or games, will route their sound to your Line 6 device, which may or may not be what you want.
+The audio capabilities of Line 6 USB hardware are likely much higher quality than your on-board or add-on sound card, but Line 6 devices do not support some features such as MIDI playback, 5.1 surround output, or accelerated 3D audio for games.
 If you need these features, then it is best to set a sound card that does for the Windows default playback device, or specifically for the applications with these requirements.
 You can, however, avoid Windows system sounds playing through your Line 6 device independently of the Windows default playback device assignment - see the next section.